OUR TEAM

 Dr. Cynthia R. Warden

-I am a licensed psychologist in Pittsburgh, PA. with over 25 years of experience in the field and a founding co-owner of Avellar Warden Psychological Associates.
+I am a licensed psychologist based in Pittsburgh, PA, with over 25 years of experience in the field.
+I am also a founding co-owner of Avellar Warden Psychological Associates (AWPA).

-After many years of providing evaluation and clinical service, my primary roles now are overseeing the business side of AWPA and providing supervision to our next generation of psychologists.
-While, I am not actively taking new clients, I do provide initial diagnostic, intake assessments and can help you transition into treatment with one of our psychologists or refer you to an appropriate provider.
+While I’ve spent many years providing clinical services and evaluations, my current focus is on overseeing the business operations at AWPA and mentoring the next generation of psychologists.
+Although I am not accepting new clients, I offer initial diagnostic assessments and intake evaluations.
+I can also guide you in transitioning to one of our skilled psychologists or connect you with another trusted provider.

-My specific areas of expertise include: complex differential diagnosis, co-occurring medical and psychiatric concerns, and adoption issues.
+My areas of expertise include complex differential diagnosis, the intersection of medical and psychiatric conditions, and adoption-related issues.

-Prior to cofounding AWPA, I worked as a psychologist, in both clinical, medical and research settings.
-I earned my Ph.D. in Counseling Psychology at the University of Pittsburgh and completed my doctoral internship at the Pittsburgh Veterans Affairs Medical Center.
+Before co-founding AWPA, I gained extensive experience working as a psychologist in clinical, medical, and research settings.
+I hold a Ph.D. in Counseling Psychology from the University of Pittsburgh and completed my doctoral internship at the Pittsburgh Veterans Affairs Medical Center.

-Outside of being a psychologist, I am also a mom of 3 grown children and a lacrosse coach.
+Outside of my professional life, I am a proud mother of three grown children and a lacrosse coach.

 • Dr. Ashley Bobak